marmelroy/FileBrowser/README.md

 self.presentViewController(fileBrowser, animated: true, completion: nil)
 ```

 By default, the file browser will open in your app's documents directory.
-When users select a file, a QuickLook preview will be displayed - offering an action sheet of options based on the file type.
+When users select a file, a preview will be displayed - offering an action sheet of options based on the file type.

 ## Advanced Usage